eclipse-archived/ceylon-lang.org/documentation/1.1/tour/generics.md

 virtual machine!

 So the code fragments above compile and function as expected on both platforms.
-Once we finish implementing the metamodel, you will even be able to use reflection to discover the type arguments of an instance of a generic type.
+Via the metamodel, you're even able to use reflection to discover the type arguments of an instance of a generic type at runtime.

-Now of course, generic type arguments aren't checked for typesafety by the underlying virtual machine at runtime, but that's not really strictly necessary since the compiler has already checked the soundness of the code.
+Now of course, generic type arguments aren't checked for typesafety by the underlying virtual machine at runtime, but that's just not really strictly necessary since the compiler has already checked and proved the soundness of the code.
+They _are_, however, checked at runtime whenever you use a type `assert`ion to narrow the type of a value.

 ## There's more...